Major developments in the Nigerian transportation sector in 2024

 Q2 2024

-- Foreign airlines lowering Lagos-London fares to push us out of market -Air Peace
+Foreign airlines lowering Lagos-London fares to push us out of the market -Air Peace

 However, after Air Peace introduced fares as low as N1.2 million for economy and N4.5 million for business class, foreign airlines swiftly reduced their prices, despite no significant shift in the exchange rate.
 Onyema suggested that this price-cutting strategy was a deliberate attempt to force Air Peace out of the market.